 C) Offences which may be tried either summarily or on indictment at the option of the Director of Public Prosecutions, subject to the agreement of the District Court judge

-This procedure is the same as that outlined at (B) above but without the accused being given an option as to whether he/she wants the case to be dealt with in the District or Circuit Court.
+This procedure is the same as that outlined at (B) above but without the accused being given an option as to whether they want the case to be dealt with in the District or Circuit Court.
 The offences in this category are created by statute and the statute or piece of law states the different punishments on summary conviction and on indictment.

 How this process works in practice is that the DPP issues instructions as to whether the offence should be dealt with in the District or Circuit Court.
-If the DPP directs summary disposal (District Court), the District Court judge hears a summary of the facts from the prosecuting Garda and then decide if he/she will allow the case to be dealt with in his/her court.
-If the judge is not satisfied that the offence is a minor offence then he/she refuses jurisdiction (that is, refuses to deal with the case) and sends it forward to the Circuit Court to be dealt with on indictment.
+If the DPP directs summary disposal (District Court), the District Court judge hears a summary of the facts from the prosecuting Garda and then decide if they will allow the case to be dealt with in their court.
+If the judge is not satisfied that the offence is a minor offence then they refuse jurisdiction (that is, refuses to deal with the case) and sends it forward to the Circuit Court to be dealt with on indictment.

 Article 38.2 of the Constitution of Ireland sets out that minor offences may be tried in courts of summary jurisdiction, that is, the District Court.
 There is no definition of what a minor offence is in the Constitution although they are most often set down by the actual law.
 The distinction between the constitutional concepts of minor and non-minor offences equates more or less with the statutory distinction drawn between summary and indictable offences.